-Purple Top Turnip - A small bulbed variety with moderate forage growth.
+Purple Top Turnip- A small bulbed variety with moderate forage growth.
+Seed 1-2lbs/A in a mix or 4lbs/A alone.

-Barkant Turnip - A large bulb with thick forage production.
+Barkant Turnip- A large bulb with thick forage production.
 Traffic tolerant until late in the season.
+Seed 1-2lbs/A in a mix or 4lbs/A alone.

-HYBRIDS, RAPE, KALE, COLLARD
+Brassicas have tested up to 22% crude protein!
+Brassicas are sensitive to herbicide carryover, so double check those herbicide labels prior to seeding.

-TRaptor Hybrid - A hybrid of a forage turnip and rape, TRaptor has some of the most aggressive, leafy growth in the lineup.
-It is a bulbless type, but produces significant taproots and regrows well after grazing.
+Rape has the greatest cold tolerance of all the brassicas and can be a little tricky to kill off come spring.

-Impact Forage Collard - -A great option for early planting.
-Very grazing tolerant and high on the charts for digestibility, protein, and yield.
+The tuber is a show off.
+Don't underestimate how aggressive taproots are at addressing soil compaction as well.

-- Brassicas have tested up to 30+% crude protein! - Brassicas are sensitive to herbicide carryover, so double check those herbicide labels prior to seeding. - Rape has the greatest cold tolerance of all the brassicas and can be a little tricky to kill off come spring. - The tuber is a show off.
-Don't underestimate how aggressive smaller taproots are at addressing soil compaction as well. - Brassicas are surprisingly tolerant to all soil conditions- from dry to wet.
+Brassicas are surprisingly tolerant to all soil conditions- from very dry to very wet

 Winfred Rape - An impressive, highly traffic and grazing tolerant variety.
 Highest yield potential in the lineup.
+Seed 1lb/A in a mix or 3lbs/A alone.

-Barsica Rape - A excellent variety with high protein and dry matter production.
+Barsica Rape- A excellent variety with high protein and dry matter production.
 Excellent biofumigant, which reduces nematode populations.
+Seed 2-3lbs/A in a mix or 5lbs/A alone.

-Bayou Kale - A high yielding variety with medium maturity and good winter hardiness.
+Bayou Kale- A high yielding variety with medium maturity and good winter hardiness.
 More palatable stems than rape.
+Seed 1-3lbs/A in a mix or 4-5lbs/A alone.